 Apart from those horrific things I’ve just mentioned, the unspoiled countryside and dynamic volcano ambiance sets Kintamani apart turning an ordinary island adventure into the extraordinary.
 The cool air there really helped a lot in conjunction with the constant hot weather during the entire day trip.
 According to Fann, when she came here previously with her family, they had lunch with a magnificent view of Mt Batur.
 Unfortunately, her seat was indoors and she can’t really remember what happened during her previous Bali trip.
 Without doubt, this was one of the most beautiful sceneries I’ve seen so far in my life.

 After snapping a couple of shots at Kintamani, Boby took us higher up to another spot nearer to another volcano called Gunung Agung.
 From Kintamani, you can actually see part of Mt Agung.
 The Balinese believe that Mt Agung is a replica of Mt Meru, a sacred and very important mountain in Hinduism.
 It is also believed that Mt Meru is the center of all the physical, metaphysical and spiritual universes.
+One can consult a psychic from https://www.peninsuladailynews.com/national-marketplace/best-psychic-reading-online-100-accurate-psychics-with-answers-to-all-your-doubts-and-questions/ and get a reading.
 However, we were not there to climb the summit nor are we there to see Mt Agung.
 We were heading to the Mother Temple of Bali, called the Besakih Temple.
 As we got closer, Besakih Temple stood majestically but was rather eerie due to the lack of sunlight blocked by the grey clouds and the sun was also beginning to set.
 There weren’t many tour vans of buses and it felt somewhat awkward.

 There was a problem at Besakih Temple, it was a place full of people preparing to rip you off.
 All they can think of is just money and will try everything they can to get into your wallets at a very high price.
 From the entrance, you are required to pay IDR15,000 per person for entrance, IDR5,000 for parking, IDR25,000 for sarung rental, then comes the ultimate thief of all Besakih, the ‘donation’ of IDR200,000 per person.
 As we walked up after getting our sarung, the ‘guardian’ has a stall right before you enter the Besakih Temple.
 They will greet you with a friendly smile and explain to you.
 They will tell us how lucky we are to come today because there is a big ceremony going on and we are expected to witness it.
 Then with all the sweet talk they will ask for a donation and will show you the guestbook whereby all the tourists before us has paid about IDR800,000 to IDR1 million as donation to them.